 Following these severe hailstorms, Albertans are overwhelmed, vulnerable and frustrated.
 In most of the previously listed storms, insurance companies took up to a year to resolve each submitted claim.

-At Dented, we prioritize your needs by working with adjusters to determine the shape of your vehicle and the necessary repairs required to help your vehicle return to its former glory.
+At Dented removal company, we prioritize your needs by working with adjusters to determine the shape of your vehicle and the necessary repairs required to help your vehicle return to its former glory.
 We know how stressful and frustrating this process is, so we work with you to make it easy and efficient.
-With the frequency of hailstorms increasing in Alberta, it is essential to have a trusted body shop in mind.
+With the frequency of hailstorms increasing in Alberta, it is essential to have a trusted body shop in mind that offers hail damage repair at the best price.
 Contact us when the next storm hits, and let us bring your car back to life!